wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

   - to sourcing/post solve/last input of pyro solver
   - point to fluid source in SOPs
   - checks every frame by default
-  - Volume operations - ADD VELOCITY
+  - Volume operations - ADD VELOCITY, and bring amount down (0.1)
   - masking vel by density (when things are going to fast/crazy)
   - keyframe scale velocity over time
+  - source velocity and density in the same source, collision separate source (sdf)
 - drag 0.04
+- for smoke gravity at -9.8
+- ground plane or collide with bottom of the fluid container
 - substeps on DOP for increased swirliness and nuance in motion
   - use more substeps when you can afford
   - add to your take system for HQ settings